What to Know - Medicare Premium "IRMAA"

 It is that time of year again when the Social Security Administration reviews your Medicare premium costs and alerts you of any changes.

 Certain income levels allow an adjustment to your Medicare premiums, called an “Income-Related Monthly Adjustment Amount” (IRMAA).
-According to the U.S. Department of Health and Human Services (HHS), 4% to 5% of all Part B beneficiaries are subject to an adjustment.
+According to the U.S. Centers for Medicare & Medicaid Services, 8% of all Part B beneficiaries are subject to an adjustment.

-If there is an adjustment, you will be notified in November of your premium costs for the next year.
+If there is an adjustment, you will be notified in November of this year of your premium costs for the next year.

 If you disagree with a premium adjustment, see below - you have the right to appeal the decision, but you must have experienced (1) a reduced income plus (2) a qualifying "life-changing event".
 If so, you typically have 60 days to submit an appeal, so let's connect today to review your options.